SubratYeeshu/Interview_Prep/DSA/Implementation_And_Patterns/heap.md

 - Can be implemented using array, for any node at ith index, child nodes are on (2\*i + 1) and (2\*i + 2) and for any child node its parent is present on the ((i - 1) / 2) index (0 based indexing).
 For (1 based indexing) child nodes are on (2\*i) and (2\*i + 1)index and the parent node on (i / 2) index.

+## Use case

+- Priority Queues: Heaps are commonly used to implement priority queues, where elements with higher priority are extracted first.
+This is useful in many applications such as scheduling tasks, handling interruptions, and processing events.

+- Sorting Algorithms: Heapsort, a comparison-based sorting algorithm, is implemented using the Heap data structure.
+It has a time complexity of O(n log n), making it efficient for large datasets.
+Graph algorithms: Heaps are used in graph algorithms such as Dijkstra’s shortest path algorithm, Prim’s minimum spanning tree algorithm, and the A* search algorithm.

+- File Compression: Heaps are used in data compression algorithms such as Huffman coding, which uses a priority queue implemented as a min-heap to build a Huffman tree.

+- Dynamic programming: Heaps are used in dynamic programming algorithms such as the greedy algorithm, where elements are processed in order of priority.

 ## Code

 ```cpp